WikipediaBrown/SFSymbolsKit/README.md

 Get list of names of `SFSymbols` by opening the SFSymbols App (you can get it from [ Developer](https://developer.apple.com/sf-symbols/)) and paste it into the SFSymbols.txt file.
 Check out this [StackOverflow](https://stackoverflow.com/a/63310093/5863650) post.

 ### Run Python Scripts
-Run the command `python3 UIImageExtension.py && python3 UIImageExtensionTests.py && python3 StringExtension.py && python3 StringExtensionTests.py && python3 Enum.py` and the python scripts will regenerate the extension and enum.
+Run the command `bash generateSymbols.sh`.
+This command runs a bash script that in turn runs the command `brew install python` and then the command `python3 UIImageExtension.py && python3 UIImageExtensionTests.py && python3 StringExtension.py && python3 StringExtensionTests.py && python3 Enum.py`.
+This runs the python scripts will regenerate the `String` and `UIImage` extensions and enum.

 ## Test